GL9988/Healthcare-Demand-Forecasting-Dashboard/README.md

 ---

 ## 🚀 Project Summary
-As part of a business analytics project, I developed a series of Tableau dashboards analyzing 13,000+ patient records across the U.S. The goal was to translate raw data into actionable insights for healthcare providers, focusing on patient behavior, specialty performance, and operational delays.
+As part of a business analytics project, I developed a series of Tableau dashboards along with three teammates, analyzing 13,000+ patient records across the U.S. The goal was to translate raw data into actionable insights for healthcare providers, focusing on patient behavior, specialty performance, and operational delays.

 📈 The dashboards support real-world decisions like:
 - **Resource allocation by state and age group**